sbis04/pri_at_morse/README.md

 * P2P encryption (using **@sign**)
 * Morse translation (uses **custom morse code standard**, on top of the INTERNATIONAL MORSE STD.)

+> **NOTE:** This is just the concept of the app created as a part of the `@challenge` (Flutter Vikings Community).
+So, there is limited functionality and the experience can be a bit buggy.

+***Disclaimer:** This solution was just created in a matter of some hours (approximately 11 hrs), including the concept, planning, set up and implementation.*

+## Usage

 ## Getting Started

 This project is a starting point for a Flutter application.